Healthcare Insights

 Most common antidepressants

-Using data from the Definitive Healthcare Atlas All-Payor Claims Dataset, we created this list of the top 10 most prescribed antidepressants dispensed to U.S. patients in 2022.
+Using data from the Atlas All-Payor Claims Dataset, we’ve compiled a list of the most common antidepressants prescribed and dispensed to patients across the U.S. during 2023.

 What are the most common antidepressant medications?